Richard-m-j/Scoobie/README.md

 - **Containerization**: Docker
 - **Orchestration**: Kubernetes (Minikube)
 - **Cloud Provider**: AWS (EC2)
-- **CI/CD**: GitHub Actions
+- **CI/CD**: GitHub Actions (with a self-hosted runner)

 ---

 ## CI/CD Pipeline

 The project is configured with a complete CI/CD pipeline using GitHub Actions, which automates the entire process from code commit to deployment.
 The pipeline is split into several workflows for clarity and separation of concerns.
+**A self-hosted GitHub Actions runner is configured on the AWS EC2 instance, giving the pipeline direct access to the Docker and Kubernetes environment.**

 ### 1. `ci.yml` (Continuous Integration)